Your cookie preferences

 Help with choosing the right deal

-So you've read all the above, and you're ready to switch.
-By this point, you'll probably have already made your mind up on the deal you want.
+You've read all the above, and you're ready to switch.
+By this point, you'll probably have already decided on the deal you want.

-Before you get things underway with the switch, it's a good idea to have a final check to make sure the deal is the best value you can get and the best one for your needs.
+Before you begin the switch, it's a good idea to perform a final check to ensure that the deal is the best value and the best one for your needs.

 If you’re interested in switching but haven’t completely decided, text INFO to 85075 for more info on PAC codes, STAC codes, changing networks and Text to Switch.
 You can also have a read of our in-depth Text to Switch guide.